beAWARE-project/ontology/README.md

 ### Representing Rescue Team Assignments
 The third component of the beAWARE ontology is responsible for semantically representing rescue team assignments.
-This component is not very mature yet, but will be extended in the next iteration of the ontology.

 The following figure displays the respective concepts in the proposed ontology.
 First responders (class `Responder`) are assigned one or more missions (class `Mission`), which in turn relate to incidents that involve participating entities (class `Vulnerable Object`).
 A mission is also characterized by start and end time, status and mission priority.

 ![beAWARE-ontology-responders-schema.png](images/beAWARE-ontology-responders-schema.png)